|

 The Majors Currencies

-identifies the name of that country’s currency.
-The most popular
+the third letter identifies the name of that country’s currency.
+The most

 Country |